mkceliks/rating_project/README.md

 - Navi,category and dashboard components created and updated.
 - Necessery importations and changes made on app.module.ts, app.component.html, app-routing.module.ts ( npm Toastr, FormsModules, ReactiveFormsModule and Routings).

+# 28.06.2022

+- Product-add service created to integrate with backend.
+Movie service updated to get all the data from database about movies,animes and sports collections.
+- Anime and Sport interfaces are created.
+These interfaces are same with the movie interface.
+- Sports and Animes components are created and Movies component updated to just show movie collection.
+- Navi, Dashboard and Category updated and integrated.
+Add button added to the navi.
+There are 3 forms in add buttons route.
+So add button can add the data to the database for 3 collection right now. ( Tested and Works Well! )
+- Adding functions added to the main.go file and created the API's.
+4 Structs added to the main.go file.
+All of them are integrated.
+- Add-product component file edited to add data to 3 collections.
+- Routing stuffs are OK! with angular side.